Ranaco/TriMail/README.md

 > We used all the features of Particle network - wallet auth, signing payments,
 > managing User's Soul Bound Token, creating an overall seamsless and secure UX.
-> By providing us an easy-to-integrate and ready-to-use in-built wallet, we could
+> By providing us an easy-to-integrate and ready-to-use in-built wallet,
 >  the UX overall improved greatly.

 > ### Polybase SDK